wp-plugins/events-made-easy/readme.txt

 See the FAQ section at [the documentation site](http://www.e-dynamics.be/wordpress).

 == Changelog ==

+= 1.5.11
+* Bugfix: not all mails were being sent out correctly

 = 1.5.10
 * Feature: support qtranslate plus, next to qtranslate and mqtranslate